kesh92/keshinpoint/README.md

 ## Running Locally
 You can run this website locally.
 Prerequisites include [Ruby](https://www.ruby-lang.org/en/documentation/installation/) and [Jekyll](https://jekyllrb.com/docs/installation/).

-- Clone this repository into tour local machine.
+- Clone this repository into your local machine.
 - `cd` into the root of the cloned repo
 - run `bundle install`